jescalan/machete/readme.md

 ### Theming

 So you want to get a little fancier and make your own theme?
 Seems like a lot of work, but if you're into it, that's cool.
 I guess you could just make it once then use it for all your presentations as your signature style.
 If you do want to add a theme, you can do this pretty easily.
-Check out the [templates folder](https://github.com/jenius/machete/tree/master/templates) to see how we render themes internally.
+Check out the [default theme](https://github.com/jenius/machete/tree/master/templates/dark) to see how we render themes internally.

 #### Theme Files